astronomer/docs/learn/airflow-sql-data-quality.md

 ### SQLCheckOperator

-The `SQLCheckOperator` returns a single row from a provided SQL query and checks to see if any of the returned values in that row are a value [Python bool casting](https://docs.python.org/3/library/stdtypes.html) evaluates as `False`, for example `0`.
+The `SQLCheckOperator` returns a single row from a provided SQL query and checks to see if any of the returned values in that row are a value that [Python bool casting](https://docs.python.org/3/library/stdtypes.html) evaluates as `False`, for example `0`.
 If any values are `False`, the task fails.
-This operator allows a great deal of flexibility in checking:
+This operator lets you check:

 - A specific, single column value.
 - Part of or an entire row compared to a known set of values.
 - Options for categorical variables and data types.
 - The results of any other function that can be written as a SQL query.

 The target table for the `SQLCheckOperator` has to be specified within the SQL statement.
-The `sql` parameter of this operator can be either a complete SQL query as a string or, as in this turtorial example, a reference to a query stored in a local file.
+The `sql` parameter of this operator can be either a complete SQL query as a string or, as in this tutorial, a reference to a query stored in a local file.

 ### `partition_clause`

-When using the SQLColumnCheckOperator and SQLTableCheckOperator, you can run checks on a subset of your table using either a check-level or task-level `partition_clause` parameter.
+With the SQLColumnCheckOperator and SQLTableCheckOperator, you can run checks on a subset of your table using either a check-level or task-level `partition_clause` parameter.
 This parameter takes a SQL `WHERE`-clause (without the `WHERE` keyword) and uses it to filter your table before running a given check or group of checks in a task.

 The code snippet below shows a SQLColumnCheckOperator defined with a `partition_clause` at the operator level, as well as a `partition_clause` in one of the two column checks defined in the `column_mapping`.